Pony provides a simple exception mechanism to aid in error handling. At any point, the code may decide to declare an

-error has occured.
+error has occurred.
 Code execution halts at that point and the call chain is unwound until the nearest enclosing error handler is found.
 This is all checked at compile time so errors cannot cause the whole program to crash.

 Raising and handling errors

 error.
 Error handlers are declared using the try-else syntax.

 try callA() if not callB() then error end callC() else callD() end